 "It has been my goal, all my life, to carry on as much of the old traditional work as I can." --- Sid Luck

 Beginning with William Luck, the Luck family has continued the time-honored techniques of wheel-thrown pottery.
 In 1957 by age 12, Sid began turning for the J.B.
 Cole Pottery in Seagrove.
 With the encouragement of local potters such as Waymon Cole and Nell Cole Graves, he continued turning off and on for the next 30 years.
 A four year hitch in the Marines, stints at Sandhills Community College followed by a degree in chemistry from North Carolina State University and high school teaching jobs in Florida and North Carolina then took precedence over pottery.
 Sid opened Luck's Ware on a part-time basis in 1987 at its current location and used both gas and electric kilns.
 Three years later Sid left teaching to pursue his pottery dream full time.
 In 1994, Sid was honored as the recipient of the Living Treasure of North Carolina Award given by UNC at Wilmington's Museum of World Cultures.
 He was the subject of two 1999 documentaries, Crawdad Slip and Luck's Legacy, by Jim Sharkey.
 Sid, as well as sons Jason and Matthew, was featured in 2001 in the UNC-TV's Folkways series on The Potters of Seagrove hosted by David Holt.
 In 2006, Sid was nominated by the North Carolina Arts Council for inclusion in the Southern Artistry registry, a joint effort of the Southern Arts Federation (SAF) and the Center for Arts Management & Technology at Carnegie Mellon (CAMT).
-Most recently in April 2009, Sid was awarded the Brown-Hudson Folklife Award by the North Carolina Folklore Society for his contributions to the appreciation and continuation of North Carolina folk traditions.
+In April 2009, Sid was awarded the Brown-Hudson Folklife Award by the North Carolina Folklore Society for his contributions to the appreciation and continuation of North Carolina folk traditions.
 The North Carolina Art Education Association awarded Sid its "Friend of the Arts" award in November 2012 "for outstanding commitment and exemplary service to art education within the state of North Carolina."